sled-group/PercepSync/README.md

 $ ./PercepSync --enable-preview hololens
 ```

-Now run the `HoloLensCaptureApp` on your HoloLens and start capturing.
+Now run `PercepSyncHoloLensCapture` on your HoloLens and start capturing.
 It'll automatically connect to `PercepSync`.
 You can then run the same Python script in another terminal to see what's being streamed.

 ```bash
 # Install the required packages